 Cross-listed with HIST 305.
 Study of the American government and issues related to American politics in their constitutional and cultural perspectives.
 Topics include how the multicultural character of Americans, past and present, has influenced the development of government under the Constitution; how events have shaped the interpretation of the Constitution; and how real world practice varies from the descriptions in the Constitution.
 Pre-requisite: None.
-Alternate years, Fall 2010.
+Fall 2012, Spring 2015.

-POLS 314 IDEOLOGY AND GOVERNMENT (IT CERTIFICATE LEVELIII)
+POLS 314 IDEOLOGYAND GOVERNMENT (IT CERTIFICATE LEVEL III)

 Cross-listed with HIST 314.
 This course is a place for detailed study of ideology and government.
 A special focus of the course is the alternative view of the world and politics in a multicultural setting.
 Topics include the major ideologies of modern and post-modern times, and a deep look at major world democratic governments.
 Pre-requisite: GEOG 103.
-Fall.
+Fall 2014.